uptrace/uptrace-js/packages/uptrace-node/README.md

 ## Introduction

-@uptrace/node is Uptrace client for Node.js that sends your traces/spans to [Uptrace.dev](https://uptrace.dev).
+@uptrace/node is the official Uptrace client for Node.js that sends your traces/spans to [Uptrace.dev](https://uptrace.dev).